 - Special shows and awards per Board approval

-● Submissions are open only to AAC members unless otherwise stated in the prospectus.
+● Submissions are open only to AAC members and nonmembers unless otherwise stated in the prospectus.

 ● Submitting artists must be members in good standing (dues, fees and assessments paid by entry deadline).
 Entry deadlines and other related show information will be announced in advance.

 ● Waiver of Responsibility: The submission form for each exhibition includes a waiver of responsibility of the Atlanta Artists Center, Inc. for any damage or loss of work incurred in any AAC sponsored exhibit.
 Every precaution is taken for the care and protection of submitted work.